Medical Necessity Program

-- A prescription for donor human milk is required for outpatient babies.
+- A prescription for donor human milk is required.

 - Milk is prioritized to hospitalized infants first and then to outpatients.